zyunsg/dna/README.md

     │   ├── adhoc                <- for adhoc analysis
     │   ├── poc                  <- for poc buildup
     ├── utils                <- Utility functions, including common & project specific │   ├── utils.py             <- utility functions defined specifically for the project
-    ├── .gitignore           <- Files/dir to be ignored during check-in to github ├── LICENSE              <- The license file for the project ├── README.md            <- The top-level README for DA/DS/DE/ML using this project.
+    ├── visualize            <- to store the visualization files.
+(Tableau, Power PI) ├── .gitignore           <- Files/dir to be ignored during check-in to github ├── LICENSE              <- The license file for the project ├── README.md            <- The top-level README for DA/DS/DE/ML using this project.
     ├── requirements.txt     <- The requirements file for reproducing the working environment --> pip

- * Note that the conf/, data/, docs/, envs/ folder will be generated after initial setup.
+ * Note that the conf/, data/, docs/, envs/ visualize/ folder will be generated after initial setup.
 ```
 ----------
 ## Initial SetUp